 Applying for a PSDS Permit

-For new construction projects, please see our building permit application checklist!
+For new construction projects, please see our private sewage disposal permit application checklist!

 * Note: Most project types require a Certified Private Sewage Installer, certification number and signature except for a homeowner who resides in a single family residential dwelling if the private sewage disposal system serves the dwelling.